 Securing a business network seems straight forward when you have your own office or building that hosts only your employees.
 For many start-ups and smaller businesses, their physical office might be a shared space with a shared network.
 This raises the question of how these businesses can work securely, reduce risk, without spending a fortune on networking services.

 Many shared workspaces provide basic networking services to the companies that work in their space.
-This usually comes in the form of a password protected network that is shared among all companies onsite, a guest network and additional services for a price.
+This usually comes in the form of a password-protected network that you share with other companies onsite, a guest network, and additional services for a price.

 Depending on your organization and your needs, having a meeting with the IT department at your shared workspace would be a great help.
 It will allow you to get some information on the security on their network and if needed you can review the prices of the services they offer.
 Having a private or virtual LAN (vlan) set up for your company is something many of these workspaces can provide.
 However, it will come at a cost; which depending on how you use the network could be overkill for your company.